 Optional units are based around the current research interests of our academic staff, so their availability may change from year to year.
 Second and third year students take the lectures for these units together but are placed in different seminar groups of no more than twelve students.

 Having established a solid background in the first and second years, the final year of your degree in Sociology allows for specialisation and development of your particular interests.
 Single Honours students undertake a Dissertation and four specialist units.
 Joint Honours students who have taken Investigating the Social in their second year may choose to undertake a Dissertation in Sociology, plus one optional unit.
 Joint Honours students may also choose to take a Dissertation in their second subject instead and three optional units in Sociology.

-The Dissertation is an independent piece of work in which, with appropriate supervision, you prepare your own piece of sociological research in an area that interests you.
-Planning for your Dissertation begins at the end of the second year, when you select a topic and are assigned a supervisor.
-In addition to individual supervision sessions, there will be a programme of lectures and workshops throughout the year designed to support you through the process.
+The Dissertation is an independent piece of work in which, under the guidance of an individual supervisor, you prepare your own piece of sociological research on a topic that interests you.
+Preparation for your dissertation begins after your assessments at the end of the second year.
+In addition to individual supervision meetings, there is a programme of lectures and other activities throughout the final year designed to support you through the process.

 Students studying Sociology with Study Abroad spend their third year abroad.
 Their final year follows the pattern above.

 Request more information

 Ask us a question, sign up for our updates or request a prospectus.